 Support adequate funding for Everglades restoration.
-Support continuing implementation of all facets of Everglades restoration, including: funding continued work on the Central Everglades Planning Project, construction of the Everglades Agricultural Area reservoir, and continued funding for the Tamiami Trail bridging project to send more water south and reduce the need for discharges from Lake Okeechobee during wet periods.
+Support continuing implementation of all facets of Everglades restoration, including: funding continued work on the Central Everglades Planning Project, construction of the Everglades Agricultural Area reservoir to send more water south and reduce the need for discharges from Lake Okeechobee during wet periods.
 Monitor the effort of the Army Corps of Engineers to update the Lake Okeechobee System Operating Manual.